Fred with his bulldog Rosie.

 What we have been given in life is largely from circumstance.
 What we give, by contrast, is entirely within our ability to decide.
 In the early 2000s, I decided to start giving to Save the Children and I highly recommend them to my fellow "lottery winners."

 You can invest in children with your life's "winnings" just like Fred Orlando did.
-To learn how, contact Marc Vigliotti at 800.544.4470 or [email protected].
+To learn how, contact the Planned Giving team at [email protected].

 By including a gift to Save the Children in your will or other estate plan, you qualify for membership in the Eglantyne Jebb Society.
 Learn more about this inspirational group of supporters.